 - Let's implement an example of FSM that recognizes sequences. - We got this example from Digital Design and Computer Architecture by David Harris and Sarah Harris, 2012. - "A snail crawls down a paper tape with 1's and 0's on it.
 The snail smiles whenever the last two digits it has crawled over are 01.
-Design a state machine of the snail's brain." - FSMs are special cases of Huffman sequential circuits. - Mealy FSM uses inputs directly to compute outputs, Moore's FSM does not.
+Design a state machine of the snail's brain." - An FSM is a special case of a Huffman sequential circuit. - Mealy FSM uses inputs directly to compute outputs, Moore's FSM does not.